Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: Model-Based Channel Estimation Approaches for FIM Systems

 By employing a local weighting strategy, linear interpolation operates on a local principle, assuming that the channel function can be locally approximated by a hyperplane.
 The method first identifies a small neighborhood of pilot points that encloses the target shape $\boldsymbol{\zeta}_{\text{target}}$ and then uses these points to construct a linear estimate.
 To build intuition, consider the one-dimensional case where a target shape $\boldsymbol{\zeta}_{\text{target}}$ lies between two pilot shapes $\boldsymbol{\zeta}_a$ and $\boldsymbol{\zeta}_b$ with corresponding channel measurements $\mathbf{h}_a$ and $\mathbf{h}_b$.
 The linear interpolant for the channel $\mathbf{h}(\boldsymbol{\zeta}_{\text{target}})$ is given by

-In a general $\gamma$-dimensional space, this concept is extended through barycentric coordinates.
-First, a simplex, e.g., a triangle in 2D or a tetrahedron in 3D, of $\gamma+1$ pilot points $\{\boldsymbol{\zeta}_1, \dots, \boldsymbol{\zeta}_{\gamma+1}\}$ that encloses the target shape $\boldsymbol{\zeta}_{\text{target}}$ is found via Delaunay triangulation \cite{de2008computational}.
+In a general $\mathcal{D}$-dimensional space, this concept is extended through barycentric coordinates.
+First, a simplex, e.g., a triangle in 2D or a tetrahedron in 3D, of $\mathcal{D}+1$ pilot points $\{\boldsymbol{\zeta}_1, \dots, \boldsymbol{\zeta}_{\mathcal{D}+1}\}$ that encloses the target shape $\boldsymbol{\zeta}_{\text{target}}$ is found via Delaunay triangulation \cite{de2008computational}.
 The target shape can then be uniquely expressed as a linear combination of the simplex vertices:

 where the coefficients $\{\lambda_m\}$ are the barycentric coordinates and serve as the weights in the general interpolation framework.
 If $\boldsymbol{\zeta}_m$ is a vertex of the enclosing simplex, $w_m(\boldsymbol{\zeta}_{\text{target}}) = \lambda_m$, otherwise $w_m(\boldsymbol{\zeta}_{\text{target}}) = 0$.
-The interpolated channel is then simply $\hat{\mathbf{h}}_{\text{interp}}(\boldsymbol{\zeta}_{\text{target}}) = \sum_{m=1}^{\gamma+1} \lambda_m \hat{\mathbf{h}}(\boldsymbol{\zeta}_m)$.
+The interpolated channel is then simply $\hat{\mathbf{h}}_{\text{interp}}(\boldsymbol{\zeta}_{\text{target}}) = \sum_{m=1}^{\mathcal{D}+1} \lambda_m \hat{\mathbf{h}}(\boldsymbol{\zeta}_m)$.
 However, this approach faces significant practical challenges in the high-dimensional space of FIM deformations.
 For an FIM with $N$ antennas, the deformation space is $N$-dimensional.
 Constructing a single simplex requires at least $N+1$ pilot shapes.
 This requirement, $M \ge N+1$, often makes rigorous linear or cubic interpolation computationally infeasible for FIMs where the number of pilot measurements $M$ is typically much smaller than the number of antennas $N$.
 The infeasibility of performing a rigorous Delaunay triangulation in the high-dimensional FIM deformation space motivates a more practical and local approximation of linear interpolation.
 Instead of constructing a global triangulation, we propose a method based on finding a local linear representation of the target shape using its KNN from the set of pilot shapes \cite{hastie2009elements}.
-In the KNN estimator, for the specific target shape $\boldsymbol{\zeta}_{\text{target}}$, the corresponding channel vector is regarded as a linear combination of the channel vectors of its $\bar{k}$ closest pilot shapes.
-Specifically, the hyperparameter $\bar{k}$ is chosen to be a small integer satisfying $\bar{k} \ll N+1$.
-We seek a weight vector $\mathbf{w} = [w_1, \dots, w_{\bar{k}}]^T \in \mathbb{R}^{\bar{k}\times 1}$ that best reconstructs the target shape from its neighbors.
-This is formulated as a least-squares problem:
+The KNN-based local linear approach elegantly bypasses the curse of dimensionality associated with global triangulation.
+By operating in a small, local neighborhood, it remains computationally efficient and numerically stable, while preserving the core principle of linear combination that underlies interpolation methods.